 The courses in our 100 series introduce students to the study of English literature at the university level through broad courses that introduce the major literary forms via examples drawn from different times and places.
-These courses aim to develop writing, reading, and critical skills: essays at the 100 level typically do not require research or secondary sources.
+These courses aim to develop writing, reading, and critical skills, and frequently require some oral participation in tutorial groups.
+Essays at the 100 level typically do not require research or secondary sources.

 Courses in the 200 series provide historically, geographically, generically, or theoretically grounded introductions to the study of English literature.
 These include the four "gateway" courses required of Specialists and Majors--introductions to the major national-historical fields (British, Canadian, and American) that comprise literatures in English--as well as a wide range of courses that will prepared students for further study.
 Coursework at the 200 level may require some research and the beginnings of familiarity with scholarship on the subject.
-English 200-level courses are open to students who have obtained standing in 1.0 ENG FCE, or ANY 4.0 University-level FCE, or who are concurrently taking one of ENG110Y, ENG140Y, ENG150Y.
+Students will often be expected to participate orally in class or in tutorial groups.
+English 200-level courses are open to students who have obtained standing in 1.0 ENG FCE, or ANY 4.0 University-level FCE, or who are concurrently taking one of ENG110Y1, ENG140Y1, ENG150Y1.

 At the 300 level, courses advance into a particular period or subject within a literature or literary genre: contemporary American fiction, for instance, or a particular topic in Shakespeare studies.
 Courses at this level introduce students to research skills and typically require essays that incorporate some secondary sources.
+The smaller size of many of these courses frequently demands a greater degree of oral participation.
 Most English 300-level courses are open to students who have obtained standing in at least 9.0 FCE, including 2.0 ENG FCE.

 Courses in the 400 series are both advanced and focused, unique courses created by Department faculty that often relate to their own research.
 Active student participation, including oral presentations, is an important part of these courses.
 Courses at the 400 level require a substantial research essay for which the student has significant input into framing the research question.
-Please note, beginning in the summer of 2019, for NEW 2018 program students, English 400-series courses are open to students who have obtained standing in at least 9.0 FCE, including 4.0 ENG FCE, and who have completed ENG202H1, ENG203H1, ENG250H1, and ENG252H1 (fourth-year pre-2018 program students will only require 9.0 FCE including any 4.0 ENG FCE).
+Please note, beginning with the 2019-20 FAS Calendar, for NEW 2018 program students, English 400-series courses are open to students who have obtained standing in at least 9.0 FCE, including 4.0 ENG FCE, and who have completed ENG202H1, ENG203H1, ENG250H1, and ENG252H1.

 *Please note that for our NEW 2018 Programs, 400-level ENG courses may not be used to fulfill the requirements of any group.
 The Groups listed in our timetable indicate our pre-2018 Program Groupings.
 Please keep a copy of this timetable for your records.
 We would be making these exemptions on Degree Explorer before graduation and after students have completed both the course and the overall Group requirements.